yuekaizhang/dynamo/docs/guides/dynamo_run.md

 For performance testing, compare a typical workload with `--router-mode random|round-robin` to see if it can benefit from KV-aware routing.

+The KV-aware routing arguments:

-The argument `--kv-overlap-score-weight` sets the amount weighting on overlaps with prefix caches, which directly contributes to the prefill cost, so a large weight is expected to yield a better TTFT (at the expense of worse ITL).
-When this is set 0, we do not consider the prefix caches at all (falling back to pure load balancing behavior on the active blocks), in which case we do not require the backend engines to emit any KV events.
-The argument `--router-temperature` sets the temperature when randomly selecting the workers to route to via softmax sampling on the router cost logits, setting it to 0 recovers the deterministic behavior where the min logit is picked.
+- `--kv-overlap-score-weight`: Sets the amount of weighting on overlaps with prefix caches, which directly contributes to the prefill cost.
+A large weight is expected to yield a better TTFT (at the expense of worse ITL).
+When set to 0, prefix caches are not considered at all (falling back to pure load balancing behavior on the active blocks).

+- `--router-temperature`: Sets the temperature when randomly selecting workers to route to via softmax sampling on the router cost logits.
+Setting it to 0 recovers the deterministic behavior where the min logit is picked.

+- `--use-kv-events`: Sets whether to listen to KV events for maintaining the global view of cached blocks.
+If true, then we use the `KvIndexer` to listen to the block creation and deletion events.
+If false, `ApproxKvIndexer`, which assumes the kv cache of historical prompts exists for fixed time durations (hard-coded to 120s), is used to predict the kv cache hit ratio in each engine.
+Set false if your backend engine does not emit KV events.

 ## Full usage details